transition metals header image

 Bowl coloured with transition metal compounds, the transition metal compounds are used in glazes in the pottery industry.

-I am sure you are aware that metals when they react lose electrons, so for example a group 1 alkali metal will lose 1 electron and form an ion with a 1+ charge, similarly group 2 and group 3 metals will lose 2 and 3 electrons respectively to forms ions with 2+ and 3+ charges.
 The transition metals are different in that they can have variable valencies; that is they can lose different numbers of electrons depending on what they react with and on the reaction conditions e.g. Iron atoms can lose 2 or 3 electrons to form ions with a 2+ or 3+ charge.
 Copper can lose 1 or 2 electrons to form ions with a 1+ or 2+ charge, some metals such as manganese can form ions with charges that range from 2+ to 7+.
 The amazing thing is that the ions with different charges also different colours.

 Transition metal compounds tend to be brightly coloured compounds whereas compounds containing metals from group 1 and group 2 are mostly colourless (white).
 The image below shows the wide range of colours for the transition metals manganese (present in permanganate), cobalt, chromium (present in dichromate and chromate), nickel and copper.
 Many of these coloured compounds containing transition metals are used to colour ceramics such as plates, pots and cups.
-You will also find many coloured transition metal compounds used in paints and dyes.
+You will also find many coloured transition metal compounds used in paints, glazes and dyes.

 Most transition metal compounds are coloured.